whuddd/cherry-republic-voice-agent/README.md

 - Configured tools, knowledge, and voice settings in ElevenLabs.
 - Tested with sample customer scenarios and iterated to reduce dead-ends.

+## Development approach

+This project uses the ElevenLabs Agents platform for production.
+The repo also includes initial prototype files (`Cherry_voice.py`, `eleven_labs.md`, `faq.json`, etc.) that were used to explore the ElevenLabs API and test conversation flows before moving to the no-code agent platform.

+These prototypes demonstrate:
+- Python integration with ElevenLabs API
+- Custom conversation logic and FAQ matching
+- Voice synthesis and playback experimentation

+The final agent uses ElevenLabs Agents for reliability, but the prototypes show the technical foundation and API understanding behind the project.

 - ## Screenshots

 ### Agent Configuration